The Paradise Sun Resort is set at the western end of Praslin's famous Cote d'Or beach.

 Beach holidays: The soft sandy beach of Anse Volbert stretches an impressive 3km, and at its western end sits Paradise Sun.
-Swimming is good all year round here (calmest from November to May), and there's snorkelling and diving around Curieuse Marine National Park.
-Back ashore, the palm-fringed bay offers good dappled shade and some beachfront restaurants.See more ideas for Beach holidays in Seychelles
+Enjoy beach holidays all year round here (calmest from November to May).
+Back ashore, the palm-fringed bay offers good dappled shade and beachfront restaurants.See more ideas for Beach holidays in Seychelles

 Attitude towards children: Children are welcome to stay at Paradise Sun.

-Equipment: Cots are available free of charge upon request.
+Equipment: Cots and highchairs are available free of charge upon request.

 Generally recommended for children: Paradise Sun is an excellent child-friendly holiday option: the proximity to the sandy beach of Anse Volbert, the on-site swimming pool, grassy lawns and relaxed vibe make it a great option for families visiting Praslin.

 Notes: Obvious care must be taken by parents when beside the water, both sea and pool, and on balconies.
 The 'deluxe' rooms are all on the ground floor and are most suited to families.